railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 At this point you've accepted 10 units into your company, in a location defined by the Warehouse that you specified near the top of your Purchase Order.

-To check actual stock levels, use the menu :menuselection:`Inventory Control --> Location Structure`, find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
+To check actual stock levels, use the menu :menuselection:`Stock Management --> Location Structure`, find \ ``Stock``\   in the hierarchy using the expand/collapse controls to make your way through the tree and click it.
 That will show everything in the \ ``Stock``\   location and below it – including :guilabel:`Real stock` (the actual quantity recorded in that location and below it) and